ZeinabBagherifard/Power-BI-Project-1_-Sales-Data-Analysis-/README.md

 `Net Sales = Total Sales - Discount Value`

 ## Data Modeling
-After the preparation phase, the data model and relationships between the fact table and dimension tables were reviewed and organized into a star schema.
+After the preparation phase, the data model and relationships between the Fact Table and Dimension tables were reviewed and organized into a star schema.

 The model consists of a central **Fact Table** connected to the **Dim Product**, **Dim Customers**, and **Dim Promotion** tables through one-to-many relationships.
 This structure helps reduce redundancy and makes analysis more efficient.